father and daughter in front of a windmill

 Strengthen ESG integration:

 Given its complexity and long-term nature, climate change represents a particular challenge for ESG integration.
-We will constantly evaluate additional data and tools to raise awareness among investment professionals and to support integration in investment strategies.
+Additional data and tools are required to raise awareness among investment professionals and to support integration in investment strategies.

 Benchmarks:

-ESG integration practices for passive investment portfolios can only be managed through benchmark adaptations.
-We launched a first pilot on policyholder money in the UK, where we use a customized benchmark that incorporates a climate risk assessment.
-We will evaluate the application of such benchmarks for new and existing portfolios on a case-by-case basis.
+ESG integration practices might fail to effectively capture all climate change-related risks and opportunities.
+We are testing the use of special benchmarks that incorporate a climate risk assessment and will evaluate the application of such benchmarks for new and existing portfolios on a case-by-case basis.

-Finance the transition to a climate neutral economy:
+Finance the transition to a low carbon economy:

-As part of our ongoing commitment to impact investing and our target to help avoid the emission of 5 million metric tons of CO2e per year, we will evaluate climate solution investments (impact investments and green real estate) across different asset classes on an ongoing basis.
+As part of our ongoing commitment to impact investing and our target to help avoid the emission of five million metric tons of CO2e per year, we will evaluate green investments across different asset classes on an ongoing basis.

 Drive change through advocacy:

 Public and private sectors need to take decisive action.
-We have defined clear positions on topics such as transparent risk disclosure, carbon pricing, etc.
+Zurich has defined clear positions on topics such as transparent risk disclosure, carbon pricing, etc.

 Engagement:

-As part of engaging with the companies in which we invest, climate change is reflected on the agenda of our bottom-up engagement approach.
-In addition, we drive a top-down climate engagement campaign for net-zero target setting, and consider climate change in voting actions.
+As part of engaging with the companies in which we invest, climate change is being reflected on the agenda and considered in voting practices.

 Selective exclusions:

-Recognizing the particularly harmful impact of coal on the climate, we have developed a Group approach on selectively excluding from our underwriting and investment activities companies related to the mining of, or electricity generation from, thermal coal, oil sands and oil shale.
+Recognizing the particularly harmful impact of fossil fuels on climate, Zurich has developed a Group approach on selectively excluding companies related to the mining of or electricity generation from thermal coal, oil sands and oil shale from its underwriting and investing activities, where permissible by law or regulation.
+Furthermore, Zurich has implemented positions for its investment and underwriting portfolios to restrict support of new fossil fuel developments.

 Journey towards net-zero 2050

 A thirty-year journey must start with first steps.
-Accordingly, we have set interim targets for engagements, financing solutions and emission reductions in a variety of asset classes, which will be broadened as suitable methodologies become available.
-See details described in the chapters below.
+Accordingly, we have set interim targets for engagements, climate solutions investments and emission reductions in a variety of asset classes, which will be broadened as suitable methodologies become available.

 Zurich strongly believes that simply divesting from companies with carbon-intense footprints is less effective than engaging with them to drive the shift to sustainable practices.
 Many of these companies have the knowledge and engineering capabilities required to make a green transition and harnessing this can benefit sustainability goals.
 Zurich will: